 After meeting with Mark Burns in Uncertain, Texas, Leap Ambassadors found themselves in the city of Marshall.
 There, Ambassadors toured the historic Starr Family House, a Victorian-style home that was built with the money from the Starr’s land possessions.

 Among the most interesting aspects of the home were all its artifacts.
 Ambassador Makayla and I were even allowed to use one of these artifacts, the stereograph.
-This contraption functioned as early 3-dimensional glasses for photography and was the first time that Makayla and I had used now.
+This contraption functioned as early 3-dimensional glasses for photography and was the first time that Makayla and I had used one.

 As one would imagine, the home showed portals into the past through its architecture and artifacts.

 One interesting aspect of history while touring the home was Dr. Starr’s relationship with Sam Houston.
 Apparently, Dr. Starr owned land close to land owned by Sam Houston in Nacogdoches.
 However, land disputes arose while they were neighbors and Dr. Starr tried to sue the celebrated Texas war hero and politician.
 This tour helped highlight the fact that the more you learn about history and the present, the more connections you see, and this is the beginning of true understanding.